-Time No Line is a solo performance based on Kelly’s 40 years of journal writing.
+time no line is a solo performance based on John Kelly’s 40 years of journal writing.
 The work theatrically combines his deeply personal texts with movement, video, music, song, and live drawing into a ‘live memoir’.
 His experiences within the East Village art scene of the 1980’s, gender performance, and the AIDS epidemic, have defined his status as a survivor whose presence challenges the ruptures in our cultural and generational dialogue.

 Cover Photo by Paula Court